 A rapper whose blistering 2011 debut single '212' became an instant club anthem, cementing her as a fierce and unpredictable musical force.

-Azealia Banks emerged from Harlem with a torrent of raw talent and an even more potent persona.
-Her 2011 single '212,' a self-released track featuring a now-iconic verse from Lazy Jay's 'Float My Boat,' was a lightning strike.
-Its rapid-fire, explicit bars over a pulsing house beat announced a new kind of hip-hop artist, one steeped in dance music history and downtown club culture.
-The song's viral success promised major stardom, but Banks's career has been defined by its fits and starts, marked by high-profile feuds, delayed album releases, and a famously combative relationship with social media.
-Despite the turbulence, her musical output—from the '1991' EP to the 'Broke with Expensive Taste' album—reveals a sharp, genre-blending artist with a formidable command of flow and production.
-Her influence is heard in the cadences of later rappers, even as her own path remains uniquely, defiantly her own.
+Azealia Banks released '212' in 2011, a self-released single whose rapid-fire, explicit bars over a pulsing house beat announced a new kind of hip-hop artist.
+Born in 1991 and emerging from Harlem, she delivered a torrent of raw talent and an even more potent persona.
+The track, featuring a verse from Lazy Jay's 'Float My Boat,' went viral and promised major stardom.
+But Banks's career has been defined by fits and starts, marked by high-profile feuds, delayed album releases, and a famously combative relationship with social media.
+Despite the turbulence, her musical output—from the '1991' EP to the album 'Broke with Expensive Taste'—reveals a sharp, genre-blending artist with a formidable command of flow and production.
+Her influence echoes in the cadences of later rappers, even as her own path remains uniquely, defiantly her own.

 1981–1996